kattouf/Sake/docs/getting-started.md

 ### Initialize a new SakeApp

+**SakeApp** is a Swift package with the `Sake` library integrated, allowing you to define and manage commands.

-Run the following command to generate a new SakeApp template in the current directory:
+To generate a new **SakeApp** project template in the current directory, run the following command:

 ```bash
 sake init
 ```

-This will create a new project structure in the `SakeApp` directory with a basic `Sakefile.swift` containing a simple command.
+This will create a new project structure in the `./SakeApp` directory with a basic `Sakefile.swift` containing a simple command.

 ### Inspect the generated `Sakefile.swift`